 Mediators tell you why and how an effect happens, while moderators help judge the external validity of your research.
 Both variables are important in studying casual or complex correlational relationships.

-A mediating variable results when an independent variable influences the dependent variable and gives a higher statistical correlation between the dependent and independent variables.
+A mediating variable is present when an independent variable does not directly influence the dependent variable but relies on an explaining variable in between that gives a higher statistical correlation between the dependent and independent variables.